distribworks/dkron/docs/index.md

     <img src="img/targets.png" />
     <div class="col-md-9">
       <h3>Flexible targets</h3>
       <p>Simple but powerful tag-based target node selection for jobs.
-Tag node count allows to run jobs in an arbitrary number nodes in the same group or groups.</p>
+Tag node count allows to run jobs in an arbitrary number of nodes in the same group or groups.</p>
     </div>
   </div>
 </div>